The trivial pursuits of the

 Get the royal dirt on the gardens

-of Hampton Court and Alhambra Palace, or discover ways in which
+of Hampton Court, or discover ways in which

 the medieval backyard served as a garden-variety medicine cabinet...